-Healthcare organizations handle a significant amount of personal information related to residents and patients as well as their own employees.
-Electronic files such as health information, billing information, social security numbers, and human resource records contain confidential information which must be secured.
-Electronic exposures that present a potential for loss, injury, or other damages are known as cyber risk, and can significantly impact a healthcare organization and the customers they serve.
+Healthcare organizations handle a significant amount of personal information related to residents and patients, as well as their own employees.
+Electronic files such as health information, billing information, Social Security numbers, and human resource records contain confidential information that must be secured.
+Electronic exposures that present a potential for loss, injury, or other damage are known as cyber risks and can significantly impact a healthcare organization and the customers they serve.

 Activities that create cyber risk include: